barryclark/jekyll-now/_posts/2017-10-28-The-curious-case-of-the-concurrency-conundrum.md

 But we might already guess that this is not enough as we also know that multiple users can make changes to the state.

-## Multi origin actions
+## Multi origin/user actions

 The second thing to do is handling actions from multiple origins or users.

-Let's also  in mind is that actions from other users trigger the external state update.
+What we should also keep in mind is that actions from other users trigger the external state update.

-The thing here is that there is not much else to do from any of the clients to help with point 3 in the issue scenario above.
+The thing here is that there is not much else to do on any of the clients to help with point resolving point number three  in the issue scenario.
 Let's think it through:

 The client sends A2(A1).
 Some other client sends B1(A1) and B1 get’s executed first.

 The above looks troublesome but it’s fixable by having the server also keeps track about what was executed last for the given state, no matter which client/user executed it.

 We can now compare state metadata and arrive at the following conclusion:

 1. When B1(A1) arrives check server state for last executed action which at the time of check is A1.